-The inhabitants of the Cayman Islands are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 21st, 2020, 235 infected persons and 1 death have been reported in the country.
-The first confirmed infections were reported on March 20th, 2020, which is the date of the official notification.
+By April 12th, 2021, 523 infected persons and 2 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on May 20th with 17 new infected persons.

 |Cayman Islands||Ø worldwide|